stvlutta/phase-3-code-challenge/README.md

 ## License

-This project is part of a coding challenge and is for educational purposes.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.